JanSharp/VRCJanSharpCommon/README.md

   - Uses the `Normal Color` of the selected UI components, like buttons, to update all the other colors like highlighted, pressed and so on
   - All currently selected GameObjects in the hierarchy are affected, if they have a Selectable UI component
   - Yes, Selectable is a base class derived by several other components
+- OcclusionVisibilityWindow to help visualize which objects are occluders and occludees (and static batchers)

 ## Runtime